nasa/openmct/docs/src/guide/security.md

 ## Security Concerns

-* Identity spoofing may occur if source code is compromiesd.
+Certain security concerns deserve special attention when deploying Open MCT, or when authoring plugins.

+### Identity Spoofing

+Open MCT issues calls to web services with the privileges of a logged in user.
+Compromised sources (either for Open MCT itself or a plugin) could therefore allow malicious code to execute with those privileges.

+To avoid this:

-  * Prevent man-in-the-middle attacks using SSL (https rather than http).
+* Serve Open MCT and other scripts over SSL (https rather than http) to prevent man-in-the-middle attacks.
-    * Avoid serving up a malicious version of Open MCT or your plugins.
+* Exercise precautions such as security reviews for any plugins or applications built for or with Open MCT to reject malicious changes.

-* Information disclosure.
+### Information Disclosure

-  * Don't send sensitive data to third-party servers or insecure APIs.
+If Open MCT is used to handle or display sensitive data, any components (such as adapter plugins) must take care to avoid leaking or disclosing this information.
+For example, avoid sending sensitive data to third-party servers or insecure APIs.

-* Tampering with data
-  * Assume that the server validates data.
+### Data Tampering

+The web application architecture leaves open the possibility that direct calls will be made to back-end services, circumventing Open MCT entirely.
+As such, Open MCT assumes that server components will perform any necessary data validation during calls issues to the server.

-  * Plugins which serialize and write data to server must escape that data.
+Additionally, plugins which serialize and write data to the server must escape that data to avoid database injection attacks, and similar.

-* Repudiation
+### Repudiation

-  * Assume server logs relevant actions associated with a user identity.
-  * If client-side behavior must be logged, plugins must do this.
+Open MCT assumes that servers log any relevant interactions and associates these with a user identity; the specific user actions taken within the application are assumed not to be of concern for auditing.

+In the absence of server-side logging, users may disclaim (maliciously, mistakenly, or otherwise) actions taken within the system without any way to prove otherwise.

+If keeping client-level interactions is important, this will need to be implemented via a plugin.

-* Denial-of-service
+### Denial-of-service

-  * We assume resource-intensive tasks cannot be initiated by untrusted users.
+Open MCT assumes that server-side components will be insulated against denial-of-service attacks.
+Services should only permit resource-intensive tasks to be initiated by known or trusted users.

-* Elevation of privilege
+### Elevation of privilege

-  * Assume this
+Corollary to the assumption that servers guide against identity spoofing, Open MCT assumes that services do not allow a user to act with inappropriately escalated privileges.
+Open MCT cannot protect against such escalation; in the clearest case, a malicious actor could interact with web services directly to exploit such a vulnerability.